New Bloomfield, Pennsylvania

-New Bloomfield is a borough in, and the county seat of, Perry County, Pennsylvania, United States.
+Bloomfield, commonly known as New Bloomfield, is a borough in, and the county seat of, Perry County, Pennsylvania, United States.
 It is part of the Harrisburg–Carlisle metropolitan statistical area.
 The population was 1,244 at the 2020 census.

 History

 New Bloomfield was laid out in 1823, and named for the blooming clovers near the original town site.
 A post office called New Bloomfield has been in operation since 1825.

+Name

+A post office named New Bloomfield was established in early 1825, and the federal government refers to the populated place corresponding with the borough by this name.
+However, the borough was incorporated as Bloomfield in 1831, which remains the current official name of the borough.